-The structure factor $I(\textbf{Q})$ is thus proportional to the Fourier transform of the pair correlation function $C_1(\textbf{R})$ defined as the probability that a site separated by $\textbf{R}$ from a site in state 1 is also in state 1, independently of the cluster to which it belongs. $C_1(\textbf{R})$ thus differs from the usual correlation function $C(\textbf{R})$ defined as the probability that a site separated by $\textbf{R}$ from a site in state 1 belongs to the \textit{same} cluster.
-The structure factor is defined for any vector of the reciprocal space, but we restrict its calculation to the reciprocal lattice ($Q_x=2 i/L$, with $i$ an integer between 0 and $L$/2, and similarly with integers $j$ and $k$ for $Q_y$ and $Q_z$) using the fast Fourier transform algorithm FFTW \cite{fft}.
-For periodic boundary conditions, we can efficiently compute the all-to-all correlation function $C_1(\textbf{R})$ from Eq.~\ref{Eq:IeqTFC} by an inverse Fourier transform in $V\ln V$ instead of $V^2$ steps.
+For periodic boundary conditions, the structure factor $I(\textbf{Q})$ is given by the Fourier transform to the all-to-all pair correlation function $C_1(\textbf{R})$, defined as the probability that a site separated by $\textbf{R}$ from a site in state 1 is also in state 1, \textit{independently} of the cluster to which it belongs.
+It is important to realize that, for assemblies of clusters, $C_1(\textbf{R})$ differs from the usual correlation function $C(\textbf{R})$, defined as the probability that a site separated by $\textbf{R}$ from a site in state 1 belongs to the \textit{same} cluster.
+Hence, while some properties of $C(\textbf{R})$ are known from the scaling theory of percolation \cite{Stauffer2018}, this is not the case for $C_1(\textbf{R})$.
+The difference between these two functions is dramatically illustrated by the case where, at the percolation threshold, all Bernoulli clusters are considered.
+In this situation, $C(\textbf{R})$ decays with $R$ as $R^{2(d_{f}-d)}$\cite{Stauffer2018} with $d=3$ \footnote{Note that this decay is faster than the well known $R^{d_{f}-d}$ decay of the correlation function for the percolating cluster only.
+This difference is explained by the contributions of the smaller, non percolating, clusters.}.
+In contrast, since the sites are chosen at random with probability $p$, $C_1(\textbf{R})$ is constant and equal to $p$.
+This difference between $C(\textbf{R})$ and $C_1(\textbf{R})$ explains why the structure factor cannot generally be derived from the scaling theory of percolation.

+While the structure factor is defined for any vector of the reciprocal space, we restrict its calculation to the reciprocal lattice ($Q_x=2 i/L$, with $i$ an integer between 0 and $L$/2, and similarly with integers $j$ and $k$ for $Q_y$ and $Q_z$).
+This allows us to use the fast Fourier transform algorithm FFTW \cite{fft} to evaluate $ I(\textbf{Q})$.